-Clubs grumble as Bundesliga goes back behind closed doors
+Clubs Grumble As Bundesliga Goes Back Behind Closed Doors

 The clubs can survive on money from the sale of the German Football League’s broadcasting rights, but their funds are hit hard by a lack of matchday revenue.

+“It would be very optimistic to assume that large amounts of spectator income will flow this season,” Seifert told daily Handelsblatt on Friday.

+“Every club is well advised these days to reduce fixed costs.
+And that includes personnel costs.”

-Since the start of the season in mid-September, Germany’s top-flight clubs had been allowed to admit small number of fans, providing their hygiene plan was approved by the local health authority.
+Since the season started in mid-September, Germany’s top-flight clubs had been allowed to admit small number of fans, providing their hygiene plan was approved by the local health authority, but even that is now on hold.

 “It’s difficult to accept that facts do not count,” said the statement.